vi/tokio-listener/README.md

 # Examples

 * clap_axum - simplest, most straighforward example.
 Uses Clap as CLI framework and Axum as web framework.
-There are two versions of the example: one for Axum 0.6, the other for Axum 0.7.
+There are multiple versions of the example, for various Axum versions.
 * argh_hyper - demonstrages how to use non-clap CLI parser.
 Also uses `hyper` directly instead of Axum.
 * serde_echo - demonstrates that listening configuration can also be specified using e.g. toml file.
 Is not a web service, but an echo server.